 The last setting is all about user experience.
 When we set the device telemetry level and block users from changing this setting we as IT take the control of the corporate device and don’t want unnecessary user notifications during first boot experience like this:

 The following setting should “in theory” prevent this notification from appearing but unfortunately it doesn’t work.
 I’ll hope this will be fixed soon and it starts working.
+UPDATE 27/08/2019: The following setting works if it is assigned to an AAD device group and the Enrollment Status Page (ESP) is enabled in your tenant.
+Otherwise the setting will be set too late in the process and the dialog is still shown.
+It must be set before the user first logs on the Desktop.
 To configure it set the ConfigureTelemetryOptInChangeNotification (supported since 1709):

 This represents a best practice guide for corporate devices which are 1809 or higher to make sure IT has all necessary data for Windows Analytics in a cloud-only modern managed device scenario.